banzaicloud/hollowtrees/README.md

 **Warning:** _Hollowtrees is experimental, under development and does not have a stable release yet.
 If in doubt, don't go out._

->For an introduction and overview of the architecture please read the following blog [post](https://banzaicloud.com/blog/hollowtrees)

 ### Quick start

 Building the project is as simple as running a go build command.
 The result is a statically linked executable binary.